CoolKid1243/Doom-Engine/README.md

 # Doom-Engine
-Game engine made to render like doom, with a level editor.
+Game engine made to render like doom, with a simple level editor.

 "W, A, S, D" are to move forward, back, left, right